google-marketing-solutions/crmint/docs/docs/quickstart/cloudshell.md

     crmint cloud migrate
     ```

-    > Once this script has completed executing, the installation is complete.
+    > Once this command has completed the installation has finished but some
+    > Cloud resources are still propagating across Google global infrastructure.

+1. Retrieve the UI url:

+    ```shell
+    crmint cloud url
+    ```

+    > This command will wait until the UI is ready to be opened.

 1. (Optional) Allow more users from your organization to access CRMint tool: